Trump names former Sen. David Perdue of Georgia to be ambassador to China

 That brought Beijing to the negotiating table, and in 2020, the two sides signed a trade deal in which China committed to improve intellectual property rights and buy an extra $200 billion of American goods.
 A couple years later, a research group showed that China had bought essentially none of the goods it had promised.

-Ahead of Trump's return to power, many American companies, including Nike and eyewear retailer Warby Parker, have been diversifying their sourcing away from China.
+Before Trump's return to power, many American companies, including Nike and eyewear retailer Warby Parker, had been diversifying their sourcing away from China.
 Shoe brand Steve Madden says it plans to cut imports from China by as much as 45% next year.

 Trump also filled out more of his immigration team Thursday, as he promises mass deportations and border crackdowns.